gengstrand/clojure-news-feed/README.md

 http://glennengstrand.info/software/performance/scala/clojure

-I blogged about how this micro-service performs when running with MySql, with PostGreSql, and with Docker.
+I blogged about how this microservice performs when running with MySql, with PostGreSql, and with Docker.

 http://glennengstrand.info/software/performance/mysql/postgres/docker

-I documented my research into how this micro-service performed when integrated with ElasticSearch and with Solr for keyword based search.
+I documented my research into how this microservice performed when integrated with ElasticSearch and with Solr for keyword based search.

 http://glennengstrand.info/software/performance/elasticsearch/solr